-4. All the different segments of the business of a taxable person, such as electronic accessories, textile, groceries, etc. which are under the same PAN, must be registered under the scheme collectively or should opt out of the scheme.
+4. All the different segments of the business of a taxable person, such as electronic accessories, textiles, groceries, etc. which are under the same PAN, must be registered under the scheme collectively or should opt-out of the scheme.

 5. The words ‘composition taxable person’ should be mentioned on every notice or signboard displayed prominently at their place of business by the taxpayer.

 6. The words ‘composition taxable person’ should be mentioned on every bill of supply issued by the taxpayer.

 7. As per the amendment of GST, the CGST Act, 2018, a trader or manufacturer can supply services to an extent of ten percent of turnover, or Rs.5 lakhs, whichever is higher.
 This amendment has been applicable from the 1st of Feb, 2019.
 Before the amendment, the limit was up to Rs 5 lakhs.